artogahr/ebpf-talk/slides/presentation.md

 title: eBPF, Aya and Network Programming using Rust
 author: Arto Gahr
 theme:
-    name: terminal-dark
+    name: terminal-light
 ---

 <!-- end_slide -->

 # eBPF, Aya and Network Programming using Rust

-**Or: How I learned to stop worrying and love the kernel** 🚀
+**Or: How I learned to stop worrying and like the kernel**

 Artoghrul Gahramanli (Arto)